1-Nishanth-1/Virtuoso/README.md

-Cross-Platform Tool for Formatting Drives and Creating Bootable Linux USBs Problem Statement
+**Linux Tool for Formatting Drives and Creating Bootable Linux USBs**

-Develop a cross-platform tool with the following features:
+**Has the following features:**

-1. Disk Formatting
+**1. Disk Formatting**

 Allow users to select a hard disk or USB drive and format it to a specified file system (e.g., FAT32, NTFS, ext4).
 Provide options to partition the drive and label partitions.

-2. Bootable USB Creation
+**2. Bootable USB Creation**

 Accept a Linux ISO file as input.
 Write the ISO image to the USB drive, making it bootable.
-    Verify the integrity of the written image (e.g., using checksums).
+Verify the integrity of the written image using checksums.

-3. User-Friendly Interface
+**3. User-Friendly Interface**

-    Develop either a CLI-based or GUI-based interface for usability.
+CLI-based interface for usability.
-    Include safety checks to prevent accidental overwrites of system drives.
+(To do: Include safety checks to prevent accidental overwrites of system drives.)

-Dependencies
+**Dependencies**

-The tool relies on the following library:
+The tool relies on the library `libblkid`

-    libblkid
 Install it on Debian-based systems with the following command:

         sudo apt install libblkid-dev